-INDOT staff monitors multiple weather forecasts and deploys up to 2,000 drivers, mechanics, clerks and managers before predicted winter weather to work alternating 12-hour shifts, 7 days per week, if needed to keep its more than 28,000 lane miles of interstates, U.S. highways and state highways in Indiana as safe as possible.
-INDOT strives to meet this priority through the following goals:
+INDOT staff monitors multiple weather forecasts and deploys more than 1,000 snow plows, and up to 2,000 drivers, mechanics, clerks and managers before predicted winter weather to work alternating 12-hour shifts, 7 days per week, if needed, to keep more than 29,000 lane miles of interstate highways, U.S. routes and state roads in Indiana as safe as possible.
+INDOT winter operation goals are to:

 - Keep all roads and bridges open and passable

 - Operate as efficiently and effectively as possible

 - Maximize safety and mobility during winter weather conditions